wyatt727/LSPosed-Framework/modules/NetworkGuard/API.md

 ## Overview

-The NetworkGuard module primarily operates by hooking system and application network calls and deferring to the `com.wobbz.framework.security.SecurityManager` for decisions.
-It does not expose a direct programmatic API for other Xposed modules to call its core hooking functionalities extensively.
-Interactions from other modules are typically implicit through the `SecurityManager`.
+The NetworkGuard module operates by hooking system and application network calls and deferring to the `com.wobbz.framework.security.SecurityManager` for decisions.
+It operates as a bridge between the application network operations and the SecurityManager's rule enforcement.

-The methods and classes described below are part of its public interface mainly for internal use, interaction with a potential settings/management UI, or specific framework services, rather than for direct invocation by other Xposed modules.
+The module implements the modern `io.github.libxposed.api` interfaces and hooks various network operations at different levels:
+- Core system network classes (`Socket`, `URL`, etc.) in Zygote to intercept low-level connections
+- App-specific network libraries (e.g., OkHttp) for more granular control of HTTP traffic
+- System server network services for monitoring system-wide connectivity

+## Implementation Status

+This module primarily relies on SecurityManager for its rule storage and decision making.
+The public methods listed below are **implemented in the module** but most delegate to SecurityManager for the actual rule management.

-## Public Methods (Potentially for UI/Framework Interaction)
+## Public Methods

-These methods might be called via reflection or direct class interaction if an instance of the main module class (`NetworkGuardModule`) is obtained.
+The following methods are implemented and available through the module's service API via FeatureManager:

 -   `void addFirewallRule(String packageName, String destinationPattern, int portStart, int portEnd, int protocol, int ruleType)`
-    *   **Description**: Adds a custom firewall rule directly to the `SecurityManager` if it's initialized.
+    *   **Description**: Adds a custom firewall rule through the `SecurityManager`.
     *   **Parameters**:
         *   `packageName`: Target package for the rule.
         *   `destinationPattern`: Regex for destination host/IP.